intersystems-community/oex-documentation/docs/company/members.md

 ## Members Roles
 There are two roles which members can take in the Company:
 1. Member of a Company - can publish applications on behalf of the Company.
-2. Admin of a Company - can publish applications on behalf of the Company, can edit the Company's description, can add and edit services and manage members of a Company.
+2. Admin of a Company - can publish applications on behalf of the Company, can edit the Company's description, can add and edit services and manage members of a Company (company can have only one admin).

 The first admin member joins when he/she lists the Company on Open Exchange.